 Both of these workshops will be focussed on the tangible application of these concepts and use interactive sessions and case studies to facilitate participants’ working on how it can be developed in their specific context.
 These workshops will be offered both publically and for organisations in-house in at least 2-3 locations around New Zealand.

 Details will be coming shortly however do email firstname.lastname@example.org to register your interest in participating or hosting a workshop in your region.

 Collaboration with Victoria University Faculty of Architecture and Design

 In 2015 The Sustainability Society initiated a partnership with Victoria University of Wellington’s Faculty of Architecture and Design.
 A group of industry leaders including engineers, scientists and strategists worked with final year Landscape Architecture students on projects to create visionary and progressive precinct designs for the inner city suburb of Te Aro.
 The results were fantastic and included two of the projects being finalists (and one winning) in an Australasian student design competition.

 In 2016 we are building on this success and working with this class again refining our process from our learnings.
-The site and groups will be different but the intention, to stretch and challenge thinking and work with the students to support systemic and integrated design, remains the same.
+Newtown is the site and many of the industry leaders who worked with us last year have signed on again!

 Thank you to our organisational member Morphum Environmental for leading this process alongside The Sustainability Society.

 Download the conference paper about this project ALTERNATIVE INFRASTRUCTURES – URBAN STREAMS AND THEIR BIODIVERSITY IN TE ARO Stormwater Conference May 2016